 I’d like to propose a corollary to the Gell-Mann Amnesia effect, targeted specifically at software developers:

-As an experienced software developer, you how much work goes into delivering a new feature for a reasonably-sized product.
+As an experienced software developer, you know how much work goes into delivering a new feature for a reasonably-sized product.
 The myriad priorities that are juggled to determine the ever-shifting sands of the roadmap.
 You’ve been frustrated at the angry customers demanding that their personal top priority be attended to first, under the highly-mistaken assumption that their use case is everyone’s use case.

 You know the weeks or months of discussion and planning that happens before any code is written.
 The sheer number of people who will be involved in trying to get it right.
 The UX research, the design iterations, the architectural concerns.
 You know the amount of testing that needs to happen for edge cases on different platforms, or with different configuration setups.
 You know the rigour with which someone in the QA team will pick up on potential problems.
 Depending on the size of the company, there might even be an internal roll-out first, to pick up any stray bugs.
 Then, and only then, can it finally go through to a public release.